wickhill/aeonFlux/BLANK_README.md

   </a>
 </div>

-The animated show Æon Flux, known for its surreal storylines and philosophical musings, unfolds in a dystopian future where two city-states, Monica and Bregna, engage in endless and often unresolved discord. Æon, the cryptic Monican protagonist, often confronts her adversary — and sometimes lover — the ambiguous Trevor Goodchild, who governs the utopian city-state of Bregna.
+The animated show Æon Flux, known for its surreal storylines and philosophical musings, unfolds in a dystopian future where two city-states, Monica and Bregna, engage in endless and unresolved discord. Æon, the cryptic Monican protagonist, often confronts her adversary — and sometimes lover — the ambiguous Trevor Goodchild, who governs the utopian city-state of Bregna.
 This project is designed to establish a comprehensive Æon Flux database and API, creating an opportunity for fans to discover and share detailed information about the series.

 [GitHub Project](https://github.com/wickhill), [Project Page](https://github.com/wickhill/aeonFlux), [Twitter](https://twitter.com/wickstarter), [LinkedIn](https://www.linkedin.com/in/wickhill/).